eehakkin/rsync-backup/README.md

 whenever possible (when files in sources and previous backup directories are identical in content and in all preserved attributes).

-On the s3ql filesystem, hard linking is not needed and is therefore not used for disk usage minimisation.
+On the btrfs and s3ql filesystems, hard linking is not needed and is therefore not used for disk usage minimisation.

 ### **backup-mirror**